 All employees (including student employees, faculty, and staff) must also use BC 2-Step Verification to confirm their identity when changing their BC Password.
 This added level of security is in place to protect private employee information.

-If You Know Your Current Password
+If You Know Your Current BC Password

-If You Don't Know Your Current Password
+If You Don't Know Your Current BC Password

-If you forgot your password and you set up Challenge Questions in Agora Portal, you can conveniently change your password using Agora Portal (click "Forgot Password?") or by calling 617-552-HELP (4357) and correctly answering the Challenge Questions.
+If you forgot your BC Password, and you previously set up Challenge Questions in Agora Portal, or have a phone number registered with DUO, you can change your password using Forgot your password? (also found on the Portal log in page).

 Note About Eduroam